actionprojecteu/dmptool-api/README.md

  		- Request: bearer token of a user.
  		- Response: json object with a msg of success and the id of the dmp deleted.
  		- Status code: 200
+ - Task: manage the task of the mongodb.
+ 	- /tasks : return all the task.
+It could be flter by the status parameter.
+ 		- Method: GET
+ 		- Request: bearer token of a user and an optional status parameter.
+ 		- Response: json object with all the requested tasks.
+ 		- Status code: 200
+ 	- /tasks : create a new task.
+ 		- Method: POST
+ 		- Request: bearer token of a user and a task (json) in the body.
+ 		- Response: json object with a msg of success and the id of the task generated.
+ 		- Status code: 201
+ - File: send files of the dmp.
+ 	- /resources/docx/<file_id> : return the file_id.docx file.
+ 		- Method: GET
+ 		- Request: bearer token of a user.
+ 		- Response: file_id.docx file.
+ 		- Status code: 200
+ 	- /resources/pdf/<file_id> : return the file_id.pdf file.
+ 		- Method: GET
+ 		- Request: bearer token of a user.
+ 		- Response: file_id.pdf file.
+ 		- Status code: 200
+ - Token: manage user tokens.
+ 	- /refresh : return the file_id.docx file.
+ 		- Method: GET
+ 		- Request: refresh token of a user.
+ 		- Response: json object with a new access_token.
+ 		- Status code: 200
+ - Test: some test routes that will be deleted in the future.

+## Future tasks

+- [x] Create README.md
+- [ ] Finish README.md
+- [ ] Delete test routes
+- [ ] Update timestamp in the creation of the task.